LouisR-git/duux-fan-local/README.md

 This integration has been tested and validated on the following models:

-- **DUUX Whisper Flex 1** (v1 generation)
+- **Duux Whisper Flex**
-- **DUUX Whisper Flex 2** (v2 generation)
+- **Duux Whisper Flex 2**

-### Model Differences

-The integration automatically adapts to your fan's capabilities based on the generation you select:
+The integration automatically adapts to your fan's capabilities based on the selected generation.
+It supports power, speed, modes, and horizontal/vertical oscillation...
+See the `Supported Features per Model` section below for details.

-**Whisper Flex 1 (v1):**
-- Speed range: 0-26
-- Mode options: Normal, Natural, Night
-- Horizontal oscillation: On/Off
-- Vertical oscillation: On/Off

-**Whisper Flex 2 (v2):**
-- Speed range: 0-30
-- Mode options: Fan, Natural
-- Horizontal oscillation: Off, 30°, 60°, 90°
-- Vertical oscillation: Off, 45°, 100°
-- Child Lock
-- Night Mode: On/Off

 Other models may work but are not officially supported.
 Please contribute your feedback to help improve compatibility.